iluwatar/java-design-patterns/type-object/README.md

 **Programmatic example**

 The Type Object pattern is a design pattern that allows for the creation of flexible and reusable objects by creating a class with a field that represents the 'type' of the object.
-This pattern is useful when the types needed are not known upfront, or when there is a need to modify or add new types conveniently without recompiling repeatedly.
+This design pattern proves invaluable for scenarios where anticipated Java types are undefined upfront, or when modifications or additions are required, ensuring efficient Java development without frequent recompilations.

 In the provided code, the Type Object pattern is implemented in a mini candy-crush game.
 The game has many different candies, which may change over time as the game is upgraded.